CIS700-Procedural-Graphics/Project3-LSystems/README.md

 1. Grow in 3D.
 Take advantage of three.js!
 2. Have flowers or leaves that are added as a part of the grammar
-3. Variation.
+3. letiation.
 Different instances of your plant should look distinctly different!
 4. A twist.
 Broccoli trees are cool and all, but we hope to see sometime a little more surprising in your grammars

 # Publishing Your code